gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !challenge

-* type: checkbox
+* type: multiple-choice
-* id: 46a87473-581c-46ae-8d01-4b32a22ea0f5
+* id: f81aa1c6-846c-11ec-a8a3-0242ac120002
-* title: Seven Wastes
+* title: Multitasking and Task Switching
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-What are the Seven Wastes?
+**True or False.** Multitasking and/or Task Switching _reduces_ the time to deliver.
 ##### !end-question

 ##### !options

-* Partially Done Work
-* Extra/Unnecessary Features
-* Relearning and Refactoring
-* Technical Debt
-* Multitasking
-* Handoffs
-* Delays
-* Task Switching
+* True
-* Defects
+* False
 ##### !end-options

 ##### !answer

-* Partially Done Work
-* Extra/Unnecessary Features
-* Relearning and Refactoring
-* Handoffs
-* Delays
-* Task Switching
-* Defects
+* False
 ##### !end-answer

+##### !explanation
+Multitasking/Task Switching actually _slows down_ task completion.
+Each time a person switches to a new task, he/she must spin up on the task (typically 15-30 minutes) before being able to become productive on it again.

+Multitasking/Task Switching is actually a _myth_, as people's brains are only able to concentrate well on one task at a time.
+##### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 <!-- !explanation - !end-explanation (markdown, students can see after answering correctly) -->
 ### !end-challenge
 <!-- ======================= END CHALLENGE ======================= -->

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->